 In April 2017 my book co-edited with Peter Rona on Economics as a Moral Science was published by Springer.
 The book is the first outcome of the research project at Blackfriars Hall, University of Oxford on Virtues and Economics.

-In May 19-21 I organized an international transdisciplinary conference on Contemplative Science and Management at the Corvinus University of Budapest.
+In May 19-21 I organized an international conference on Contemplative Science and Management at the Corvinus University of Budapest.
 Co-organizing partners included the European SPES Institute, Mind & Life Europe, and the Hungary-Bhutan Friendship Society.

-Leading scholars and practitioners participated in the conference including Claire Brown (University of California at Berkeley), Kevin T. Jackson, (Solvay Brussels School of Economics and Management and Princeton University), Ernest C. H. NG (The University of Hong Kong), Sander Tideman (Mind & Life Europe), and Ora Setter (Tel Aviv University).
+Leading scholars and practitioners participated in the conference including Claire Brown (University of California at Berkeley), Kevin T. Jackson, (Solvay Brussels School of Economics and Management and Fordham University), Ernest C. H. NG (The University of Hong Kong), Sander Tideman (Mind & Life Europe), and Ora Setter (Tel Aviv University).

 In the Fall of 2017 two other books of mine were published.
 One is “Progressive Business Models: Creating Sustainable and Pro-social Enterprise” (co-edited with Eleanor O’Higgins, Palgrave-Macmillan) while the other is “Integral Ecology and Sustainable Business” (co-edited with Ove Jakobsen, Emerald).

 The book on Integral Ecology and Sustainable Business addresses the relationship between business, the natural environment, ethics, and spirituality.
 While traditional economic theory generally assumes that firms maximize profits, it has long been acknowledged that other factors may be important for understanding firm activity.
-The role of ethics and spirituality in society is clearly significant, yet economists have traditionally had little to say about these topics and how they intersect with economic activity.
+The role of ethics and spirituality in society is significant, yet economists have had little to say about these topics and how they intersect with economic activities.

 The central theme of the conference was developing a new ethos of entrepreneurship in which caring for fellow human beings, future generations and nature play a primordial role.
 Practical wisdom from the Jewish and other faith traditions suggests that enterprises with a spiritual value orientation can flourish, and serve the interests of business and the wider community better than conventional enterprises that operate according to a narrow financial bottom line.

-The program included presentations from leading scholars such as Yehuda Kahane (Tel Aviv University), J.L.
+The program included presentations from scholars such as Yehuda Kahane (Tel Aviv University), J.L.
 Fernández Fernández (Pontifical University Comillas, Madrid), Sanjoy Mukherjee (Indian Institute of Management, Shillong), Mark Kriger (BI Norwegian Business School, Oslo), Henri-Claude de Bettignies (INSEAD and Stanford University), and Garry Jacobs (World Academy of Art & Science).
-My own presentation was about Business Responsibility for Future Generations.
+My own presentation was about “Business Responsibility for Future Generations”.

 Jerusalem

-The idea of Heavenly Jerusalem is always with me.
-As well as the hope that – in the sense of Tikkun Olam – we can repair and heal our much destroyed world by genuine care and creativity.
+The idea of “Heavenly Jerusalem” is always with me.
+As well as the hope that – in the sense of “Tikkun Olam” – we can repair and heal our much destroyed world by genuine care and creativity.

 25th Anniversary of the Business Ethics Center (2018)

 The book emphasizes that art can help us to overcome the dominant market metaphysics of our age.
-Genuine art creates models of ‘poetic dwelling’ which can open up the playing field for ethics.
+Genuine art creates models of “poetic dwelling” which can open up the playing field for ethics.
 Aesthetics and ethics go hand in hand.
 Acting ethically is not just right for its own sake, but makes the world a richer, more livable, and more beautiful place.

 I celebrated my 60th birthday on May 2018.
 For this ocassion my friends and colleagues published a book in honor of me at Springer entitled Art, Spirituality and Economics.
 Liber Amicorum for Laszlo Zsolnai.